 ROAD TO UTOPIA (Paramount, director Hal Walker, 90 minutes, b&w)

 CAST: Bing Crosby (Duke Johnson), Bob Hope (Chester Hooton), Dorothy Lamour, Hillary Brooke, Douglas Dumbrille, Jack LaRue, Robert Benchley, Jim Thorpe.
 SONGS: "Sunday Monday or Always," "Goodtime Charlie," "It's Anybody's Spring," "Personality," "Welcome to My Dream," "Put It There Pal" and "Would You?"
 PLOT: A new team of screenwriters took over for this fourth jaunt down the road, and the results are rated by many as the best of the Road films.
-This fourth in the series takes the dysfunctional duo to Alaska in the search for gold.
-During the filming Bob fell on top of Bing and injured Bing's back, and a bear bruised Bob's arm.
+This fourth in the series begins as the elderly trio reflect on their youthful experiences searching for gold in Alaska.
+During the filming Bob fell on Bing and injured Bing's back, and a bear bruised Bob's arm.
 A highlight of the movie is when Bing and Bob enter a bar full of ruffians and Bob orders a lemonade.
 Bing nudges him and Bob growls "In a dirty glass!"
-Robert Benchley, the film's narrator, died before its release.
-Filming on Utopia began in 1943, but the film was not released until January '46 in order not to conflict with the sale of Bing's image as Father O'Malley.
+Robert Benchley, the film's narrator and principal critic, died before its release.
+Filming on Utopia began in 1943 and completed in early 1944, but the film was not released until January '46 in order not to detract from the sale of Bing's image as Father O'Malley.

 ROAD TO RIO (Paramount, director Norman McLeod, 100 minutes, b&w)